cspotcode/Garrison-Builder/README.txt

 * Sources for the GG2 DLL.
 This DLL allows the Garrison Builder and Gang Garrison to compute the MD5 sum of files, embed and extract map data from PNG files, and perform a few other miscellaneous operations on PNG images.
-This directory contains not only the C++ source files but also the Visual Studio project files to build the DLL.
+This directory contains not only the C++ source files but also the Code::Blocks project files to build the DLL.

 GG2DLLext